Sid-Kr1/outstandingKnife/README.md

 ## Help

-If you experience any problems using %s, open an [issue](https://github.com/minillinim/outstandingKnife/issues) on GitHub and tell us about it.
+If you experience any problems using outstandingKnife, open an [issue](https://github.com/minillinim/outstandingKnife/issues) on GitHub and tell us about it.

 ## Licence